Peak for your race with 6 to 8 workouts per week!

 More Testimonials >

-This plan is designed to get you in peak shape for your priority "A" Ultra Marathon (60 to 100k) Race.
-There is a fitness test in the 1st and 5th week to enable you to train at the correct intensity and track your progress.
-Workouts are measured in duration to avoid under or over training.
-Each week has 7-8 workouts, a strength session and a day off.
-The 5th week is easier to aid recovery and adaptation.
-To be successful with this plan you should already be running around 8-9 hrs per week and able to run 3 hrs non-stop.
+This plan is designed to get you in peak shape for your priority "A" Ultra Marathon (60 to 100k) Race, although you can include other running events.
+Each week has 6-7 workouts, a strength session and a day off.
+Fitness tests enable you to train at the correct intensity and track your progress.
+Workouts are measured in duration to avoid under or over training and can be exported to your compatible device (Garmin and more).
+There are easier weeks to aid recovery and adaptation.
+You should already be running 5-6 times p/wk and able to run 3 hrs non-stop.
 Guidance is provided for Heart Rate, Feel or Pace.

 This fitness test helps you to set your pace and heart rate training zones and thresholds for Training Peaks.